-ACE-IT in College is a nationally accredited inclusive postsecondary education program.
-It gives students with intellectual disability (ID) a way to go to college that would not meet the traditional college entrance requirements.
+ACE-IT in College is a nationally accredited, inclusive postsecondary education program for students with intellectual disability (ID).
 ACE-IT in College promotes inclusion and opportunities for students at VCU.
 As an ACE-IT student, you not only take VCU courses that align with your career goals, but you also have paid campus jobs and community internships to help prepare you for your chosen careers.